 With Aeolus, any dropped unscheduled packet can be detected by probe packets, and its retransmission is guaranteed with the scheduled packet.
 Therefore, Aeolus can utilize the network bandwidth in an accurate and efficient way.
-To confirm this, Table 3 shows the average FCT of all flows under eager Homa (20μ s RTO) and Aeolus, respectively.
-We can see that, compared to eager Homa, Aeolus reduces the average FCT of all flows by 49%, 75%, 62%, 6% across the four workloads, respectively (Note that in Data Mining workload, the 99% of flows are smaller than 100MB, but more than 90% of bytes are in flows larger than 100MB.
+To confirm this, Table V shows the average FCT of all flows under eager Homa (20μ s timeout) and Aeolus, respectively.
+We can see that, compared to eager Homa, Aeolus reduces the average FCT of all flows by 36.55% 80.34% 33.86% 13.16% across the four workloads, respectively (Note that in Data Mining workload, the 99% of flows are smaller than 100MB, but more than 90% of bytes are in flows larger than 100MB.
 For these >100MB large flows, Aeolus cannot greatly reduce its FCT.
-That's why Aeolus improves the average FCT only by a small fraction.).
-We also measure the transfer efficiency achieved by Aeolus.
-As expected, Aeolus achieves near-optimal transfer efficiency across the four workloads, identical to the transfer efficiency achieved by hypothetical Homa shown in Table 1.
+That's why Aeolus improves the average FCT only by a smaller fraction.).

-5.4 NDP + Aeolus
+D. NDP + Aeolus

-We show that Aeolus can enable NDP to maintain its high performance without cutting payload (CP) [13] support.
+We show that Aeolus can enable NDP to maintain its high performance without cutting payload (CP) [12] support.
 The CP technique adopted by NDP is not supported by existing commodity switching ASICs yet, e.g., Broadcom Trident 2, Tomahawk and Tomahawk2.
 It remains an open question whether CP can be realized in a readily deployable and cost-effective way.